govau/notify-client-python/CONTRIBUTING.md

 ## Publishing

 To publish a new version, please ensure you:

 - Create a new version and add notes in [CHANGELOG.md](CHANGELOG.md)
 - Create an annotated Git tag and push to Github.
-Example: `git tag -a v5.2.0 -m "Message goes here" && git push origin v5.2.0`
+  Example: `git tag -a v5.2.1 -m "Remove error logging from BaseAPIClient" && git push origin v5.2.1`
 - Update the [Python Notify client documentation](https://github.com/govau/notify/blob/master/docs/src/code-examples/setup-install/python.mdx)